bmc-saxman/Usana/README.md

 # Usana
 Usana assessment

-I have attempted to make a rather extensible framework from my previous experiences.
+- I have attempted to make a rather extensible framework from my current experiences.

+- The project assumes that Java JDK is installed.
+It must be at least 1.8 or newer.

-In the properties.ini file you can set the browser, i.e. googlechrome or firefox at this time but others could be added by also modifying the SeleniumManager class code to add the appropriate browser initialization code.
+- In the properties.ini file you can set the browser, i.e. googlechrome or firefox at this time but others could be added by also modifying the SeleniumManager class code to add the appropriate browser initialization code.

-You can also specify the chromedriver version.
-At this time I have only included version 90, 01, and 92.
+- You can also specify the chromedriver version.
+At this time I have only included version 90, 91, and 92.
 92 being the latest.

+- To run on Linux requires the xDisplay value to be set.
+To run on the main screen it should be set to :0, but can be set to other values if there is a graphics system like xvfb or Xephyr installed and running.
+Then it could be set to :1, or any other virtual value that the graphics system supports.

-The test can be run using the gradlew command line.
+- The test can be run using the gradlew command line.

-gradlew test --tests TestThePage
+- gradlew test --tests TestThePage